 Doctor Woodard arrived shortly before lunchtime.
 Willie was awakened for the examination and afterwards overheard the physician's conversation with Jason from across the room as he wrote out two prescriptions.

-Stage 2 starvation, dehydration, hypothermia, a bronchitis/strep throat combination, and a nice little concussion—these were all things that could have happened by getting lost in the woods for several days, but the rapid heart rate and low blood pressure were due to some kind of severe hemorrhage, and the doctor could find no explanation as to how that might have occurred.
+Stage 2 starvation, dehydration, hypothermia, a probable bronchitis/strep throat combination, and a nice little concussion—these were all things that could have happened by getting lost in the woods for several days, but the rapid heart rate and low blood pressure were due to some kind of severe hemorrhage, and the doctor could provide no theory as to how that might have occurred.
 The punctures on his wrist were too small and had healed without incident.